Iron ore falls after China issues price warning

 BEIJING, April 19 (Reuters) - Dalian and Singapore iron ore futures fell on Wednesday, as another price warning from China's state planner weighed on market sentiment.

-The most-traded September iron ore on the Dalian Commodity Exchange (DCE) DCIOcv1 fell 1.15% to 776 yuan a tonne, as of 0320 GMT.
+The most-traded September iron ore on the Dalian Commodity Exchange (DCE) DCIOcv1 ended daytime trading 0.96% down at 777.5 yuan a tonne.
 Iron ore prices have risen nearly 2% so far this year.

-Other steelmaking ingredients coking coal and coke, however, posted slight gains.
-Coking coal DJMcv1 rose 0.32% and coke DCJcv1 edged up 0.34%.
+Prices of two other materials used in steelmaking, coking coal and coke, also weakened, though at a slower pace.
+Coking coal DJMcv1 eased by 0.22% and coke DCJcv1 edged down 0.1%.

-Meanwhile, stronger-than-expected China economic growth raised fears of fewer stimulus policies in the second quarter, weighing on the ferrous metals market.
+Meanwhile, stronger than expected economic growth in China raised fears of reduced stimulus in the second quarter, weighing on ferrous metals.

-"The performance in the second quarter is typically stronger than that in the first one.
+"The performance in the second quarter is typically stronger than that in the first.
 Since the (economic) performance is better than expected, we are concerned that the government will not lay down many supportive measures to further boost the economy," said a Rizhao-based iron ore analyst.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Subhranshu Sahu)
+(Reporting by Amy Lv and Dominique Patton in Beijing Editing by Subhranshu Sahu and David Goodman )

 ((Amy.Lv@thomsonreuters.com;))